 The Ornamentation Begins

 When did brooches start becoming more ornamental, crafted solely for wardrobe adornment?
-In other words, when did brooches become a piece of jewelry?
+In other words, when did brooches become a piece of jewelry, often made with precious gemstones?
 Over the centuries, craftsmen became more skilled at developing intricate decorative techniques.
 First seen in the Byzantine Era, brooches were now cloaked with gemstones, enameling, and pearls.
-In this period, clergymen and the elite were consumed with a desire for opulence, and their brooches, while still acting as a functional item to fasten clothing, now displayed a level of elaborate artisanship that made them a status symbol.
+In this period, clergymen and the elite were consumed with a desire for luxury and opulenceTheir brooches, while still acting as a functional item to fasten clothing, now displayed a level of elaborate artisanship that made them a status symbol.

 Did you know?
-Though finally evolving into an ornamental jewelry item, the origin of the brooch object can be traced back all the way to the Bronze Age where Vikings and Celtics flaunted unadorned pins used to fasten together cloaks and other items of clothing.
+Though finally evolving into an ornamental jewelry item, the origin of the brooch object can be traced back to the Bronze Age where Vikings and Celtics flaunted unadorned pins used to fasten together cloaks and other items of clothing.

 The Victorian Era

 The popularity of brooches reached a pinnacle during the 19th century with the iconic reign of Queen Elizabeth II.
 The young queen, who had a strong affinity for brooches, was seen topping her outfits with sapphire and diamond-encrusted brooches.
 So great her influence that admirers all over the world began copying her style – and jewelry firms aimed to feed the connoisseurship.

 Though the 20th century saw little likeness towards the brooch, the 21st century has ushered a strong comeback for the brooch.
-Thanks to their versatility and limitless design possibilities, the antique brooch has captured the attention of high-end jewelry designers and is now included in their most important collections.
+Thanks to itsversatility and limitless design possibilities, the antique brooch has captured the attention of high-end jewelry designers and is now included as a piece in their most important collections.
 With the increasingly popular interest in this newly-rediscovered jewelry item, artists and jewelry firms have incorporated brooches with precious stones into their highly-coveted designs.
+Brooches are like an artwork that tells a story, so they’re renowned for many reasons.

 In fact, the popularity of brooches is entirely evident in the activity of auction houses.
-Just this year, a mesmerizing ruby and diamond brooch by Boucheron realized just over $2 million in auction, and in December 2017, a charming diamond bow antique brooch by Cartier sold for just under $500,000 at auction.
+Just this year, a mesmerizing ruby and diamond brooch by Boucheron realized just over $2 million in an auction.
+In December 2017, a charming Cartier diamond bow antique brooch sold for just under $500,000 at auction.

 Different Types of Brooches